sheha919/Cobaltocenium_project/README.md

 **Guidlines to generate input files**
 * Optimize the geometry of mono-substituted cobaltocenium with the new substituent group. (input file: Cobaltocenium_project/mono_sub_opt_sample.in)
 * Extract the xyz coordinates of optimized output files using "extract_subcor.py"
+* Do any required changes in rem/pcm//basis set/charge/multiplicity in corresponding data files or di_inputgenerator.py (rem.dat, pcm.dat, basis.dat, char or multi variables in di_inputgenerator.py)